RunestoneInteractive/httlads/book/_sources/Instacart.rst

 The Data
 --------

-This is a BIG data set.
-The larges file has over 32 million rows.
-We don’t want to start there as that is crazy big.
-So we have a smaller file, still with 1.3 million rows that we can use to start with.
+| This is a BIG data set.
+The largest file has over 32 million rows.
+| We don’t want to start there as that is crazy big.
+So we have a
+  smaller file, still with 1.3 million rows that we can use to start with.

 aisles.csv
 ~~~~~~~~~~